Tencent/libpag/web/README.md

 </script>
 ```

-You could use the `locateFile` function to return the path of `libpag.wasm` file, the default path is the same as `libpag.js` 's path.
-Like:
+You can use the `locateFile` function to get the path of `libpag.wasm` file.
+By default, the `libpag.wasm` file is located next to the `libpag.js` file.
+For example:

 ```js
 const PAG = await window.libpag.PAGInit({ locateFile: (file) => 'https://pag.io/file/' + file });